ajbeach2/sqsworker/README.md

 ## Concurrency

-Handler function will be called concurrently by multiple workers depending on the configuration, and it is best to ensure that handler functions can be executed concurrently, especially if they are closures and share state.
+Handler function will be called concurrently by multiple workers depending on the configuration, and it is best to ensure that handler function can be executed concurrently, especially if it is a closure and there is shared state.

 ## Performance